NordicSemiconductor/zcbor/README.md

                         and place them in the generated header file.
 This is off by default because it may create naming conflicts that don't show up otherwise.
+  --unordered-maps      [EXPERIMENTAL] Generate code in such a way that it can
+                        decode maps with unknown element order.
+When enabled, the generated code will use the
+                        zcbor_unordered_map_*() API to decode data whenever
+                        inside a map. zcbor detects from the CDDL whether ZCBOR_MAP_SMART_SEARCH is needed and enables it in the generated cmake file if so.
+Enabling --unordered-maps places some restrictions on the level of ambiguity allowed between map keys in a map.
+This option only affects decoding (--decode/-d).

 ```